 - Infection (a slight risk any time the skin is broken, but the chances of infection increase the longer the IV remains in the vein)

-The methylene blue test is used to determine the type of the blood disorder, methemoglobinemia.
+The methylene blue test is a test to determine the type of methemoglobinemia (a blood disorder).

 How the test is performed

-The health care provider wraps a tourniquet or blood pressure cuff around your upper arm.
-This creates pressure that causes veins below the area to fill with blood.
+The health care provider wraps a tight band or blood pressure cuff around your upper arm.
+The pressure causes veins below the area to fill with blood.

-After cleaning the area with a germ killer (antiseptic), the person performing the test will place a needle into your vein, usually near the inside of the elbow or back of the hand.
-A thin tube, called a catheter, is then placed into the vein.
-(It may be called an IV, which means intravenous.)
+The arm is cleaned with a germ killer (antiseptic).
+A needle is placed into your vein, usually near the inside of the elbow or back of the hand.
+A thin tube, called a catheter, is placed into the vein.
+(This may be called an IV, which means intravenous.)
 While the tube stays in place, the needle and tourniquet are removed.

 A dark green powder called methylene blue goes through the tube into your vein.
 The health care provider looks at how the powder turns a substance in the blood called methemoglobin into normal hemoglobin.